Seton Lake: Railway

 By late 1912, seven construction camps had been established along Seton and Anderson Lakes.
 The next summer, a falling rock killed a worker.

 The northward advance of the Pacific Great Eastern Railway (PGE) rail head reached the western end of Seton Lake in late January 1915 and the Lillooet vicinity in mid-February.

 In 1916, high water extensively damaged the track.

 The stations along the north side of the lake have been as follows:

 The shuttle along the lake, which commenced as Lillooet–Shalalth in 1934 and became Lillooet–Seton Portage in 1958, would stop most anywhere on request.
 The service became the Kaoham Shuttle in 2002.

 In 1949, the construction of concrete walls eliminated five bridges along the lake.

 In January 1950, an avalanche rushing down the mountainside forced a locomotive and tender into the icy lake.
 The engineer and fireman drowned inside the locomotive, which came to rest 90 ft below the surface.

 In December 1964, a diesel locomotive hauling a freight train struck a rockslide on the track, derailed, and plunged into the icy lake.
 The engineer drowned, but two other crew swam to safety.
 The locomotive, which rested on a ledge 140 ft underwater, was secured a month later to prevent it from slipping to the bottom of the lake.
 The PGE implemented a coroner's jury recommendation that a speeder precede all trains along the lake to check for track obstructions.
 In June 1965, the 120-ton locomotive was raised.

 In December 1969, two locomotives and 13 cars of a 77-car freight train derailed.
 One car rolled into the lake and another caught fire.

 In February 1980, a large rock fell upon the track after the speeder passed.
 On rounding a bend, a southbound 59-car freight train struck the rock, derailing the two lead locomotives and two cars.
 The locomotives tumbled into the lake, where one crew member swam free but one drowned.
 In May 1981, BC Rail raised and restored one locomotive.
 In April 1989, a private citizen raised the second locomotive, but BC Rail expressed no interest in it.

 Canadian National Railways have operated the BC Rail line since 2004.

 Recreation

 The one-kilometre return Seton Lake Viewpoint hike offers the lake and mountains as a background and the switchback highway as a foreground.
 The Upper Bench Loop Trail provides views of Cayoosh Creek, the valley, and Seton Powerhouse.
 The short trail down to the lake offers lake views.
-The stoney Seton Lake beach has a boat launch, dock, café, canoe rental, and several picnic tables.
+The stoney Seton Lake beach has a boat launch, dock, and several picnic tables.
 Fishing is better in the creeks and river than the lake.